-Because this world (as both Paul and John term it, meaning the seemingly ordered systems, but at the same time evil cultural systems one finds scattered all over this planet) is so dynamic, so permanent and solid appearing, we are led to misunderstand a vital aspect of our relationship with God.
+Because this world (as both Paul and John term it, meaning the seemingly ordered systems, but at the same time evil cultural systems one finds scattered all over this planet) is so dynamic, so permanent and solid-appearing, we are led to misunderstand a vital aspect of our relationship with God.
 We do not stand alone in this misunderstanding.
-The overwhelming percentage of the western Christian world we live in also fails to grasp an element of our calling and our life in Christ that is important to the well-being of our faith in God, and our position in relation to Him and to other men.
+The overwhelming percentage of the Western, Christian world we live in also fails to grasp an element of our calling and our life in Christ that is important to the well-being of our faith in God, and our position in relation to Him and to other men.

-There are compelling reasons why this (that we are going to go into) is so easily misunderstood.
+There are compelling reasons why this that we are going to go into is so easily misunderstood.
 One of the more important reasons is that "this present evil world" was created by and through human nature, and apart from God.
 We all know this, but our attention is drawn to it like a moth is to light.
-However, by the will of God we have to continue to live and work surrounded by it even after we are called, so there is no escape from its demanding allurements.
+However, by the will of God, we have to continue to live and work surrounded by it even after we are called, so there is no escape from its demanding allurements.
 These allurements are detrimental to the direction that we must go with our life.

 On the surface of this age, men with names, power, and reputation appear to be originating and directing everything to produce events that cause us to react, to act, to make choices, to do or not to do, to believe, and to have opinions.
 Overall this world has a very wearying and depressing effect on those whose minds are elsewhere because they are seeking the Kingdom of God.
 Because of these realities, it is essential that we be reminded in a variety of ways and times that the unseen and great God is still actively ruling His creation.
 The emphasis is on the word "actively," because it is so easy for us, like the world, to assume that He is passively watching what is going on.

-Because of God's calling and because of what is in the Bible, we have come to accept another reality, and that is that a very intelligent, gifted, powerful, but perverted spirit being named Satan, is the god of this world.
+Because of God's calling and because of what is in the Bible, we have come to accept another reality, and that is that a very intelligent, gifted, powerful, but perverted spirit being named Satan is the ruler of this world.
 He is the king of all of the children of pride.
 It is the spirit of his mind that produces all of these distracting, alluring, and yet wearying realities that we have to deal with.

 Satan is not omniscient.
 He is rooted in one place at one time.
 But nonetheless, because he is a spirit being, he is constantly influencing people to proceed in the direction he envisions will bring about his anti-Creator plans.
-In addition to this he has a horde of demons who are subservient to him.
+In addition to this, he has a horde of demons who are subservient to him.
 Because of this collection of himself and others, and man's willingness to accept direction from Satan to be influenced by him, virtually all of mankind is in agreement with him.
 But then, over and above Satan is the Great God who is the Creator to whom even Satan is subject, and whose plans and purposes rule, and will be accomplished.

-This governing principle, this concept, is in itself not our problem.
+This governing principle—this concept—is in itself not our problem.
 We are already familiar with hierarchies of power and authority in the visible human realities.
 We can easily see in our human societies that they are arranged with divisions of power and authority.
 There are leaders over precincts, wards, and boroughs.
 Over them are city council members.
 Over them are mayors and state representatives.
 Over them are senators and governors.
 Finally, at the very top of the heap are the federal officials.

 Where does that leave us personally and individually?
 Are any of us involved in those things?
 No, but we are subject to them.
 From every outward appearance we are helpless, we are caught and lost, and totally ineffective in the rush of the events that are swirling around us.
-Life and all of its events proceed, and we are carried along in its forceful current whether we like it or not.
+Life and all of its events proceed, and we are carried along in their forceful current whether we like it or not.
 We have no influence with these men in the seats of power, and neither can we influence the direction of when things happen.

 Now where is God in all of this?
 Is this Great God dealing with us, or are we every bit, or even more so, just as lost in the shuffle in relation to God as we are in our relationship with those in seats of authority in this world?
 Is it like we are caught in a vise between the all-powerful God and the horde of demons on the one side (the spirit world), and on the other side the world of men and all the cultural systems that are working on this earth?
 Do we really see God?